wpmetabox/docs/_docs/fields/taxonomy-advanced.md

 If the taxonomy is hierarchical, you are able to display the field as a select or checkbox tree, e.g. show childen terms when parent term is selected.

 The taxonomy advanced field is very similar to [taxonomy](/fields/taxonomy/) field.
+Both fields display terms to users to select.
+The only difference is how they store selected terms in the database:

+- `taxonomy`: doesn't store any terms in the post meta.
+Instead, it sets post terms.
+Think about it like a replacement of *Category* or *Tag* meta box of WordPress.
-The only difference is it stores terms' IDs in the database instead of setting post terms.
+– `taxonomy_advanced`: store terms' IDs in the post meta and doesn't set post terms.

 ## Screenshots